23 of the world's greatest hiking trails

 While some choose to stay at monasteries along the way, plenty of operators offer hotel stays and luggage transfers.

-Pura Ventura has an 11-day trip that passes through Galicia, staying in boutique inns, with bags sent ahead each day.
+Pura Aventura has an 11-day trip that passes through Galicia, staying in boutique inns, with bags sent ahead each day.

 3. Appalachian Trail, United States